regindex/RegexpWidth/README.md

 # RegexpWidth (Work In Progess)
-This is a software to compute the width of a given Regexp, it works as follows:
+This is a software to compute the width of a given regular expression or NFA.

+NOTICE: This repository is a work in progress and could contains some bugs that are currently being addressed.

+## Regular expression
+To take a regular expression as input it's needed to specify the flag -DFA.

+The tool work as follow:
 1. Compute the Glushkov automaton of the input Regexp
 2. Compute the colex partial preoder of the Glushkov automaton <cite>[1]</cite>
-3. Compute the chain decomposition of the colex partial preorder <cite>[2]</cite>
+3. Compute the chain decomposition of the colex partial order <cite>[2]</cite>

-NOTICE: This repository is a work in progress and contains some bugs that are currently being addressed.

 The regexp is read from the standard input stream and should be written all in a single line